micycle1/jOpenVoronoi/README.md

 - Introduces cell-point methods:
   - `nearestFace()`
   - `nearestFaces()`
-- Removes the *tests* maven sub-module and brings the main library up to the top level (so it's easily hostable as an artifact via JitPack)
 - Splits the library into appropriate sub-packages
 - Converts source comments into proper Javadoc comments (only the most important comments converted so far...)
 - Removes the constraint that point sites had to be placed within a unit-circle centered on (0,0) — now points can have any coordinate! (this could have side-effects...)